wadmp/wadmp.github.io/src/gen3/explanations/Migration from 2.x.x to 3.x.x instance/README.md

 ## Step 3: Migrate Devices

-To manage your devices in the 3.x.x instance effectively, upgrade the _wadmp_client_ Router App on your devices to version 3.0.0 using the 2.x.x instance.
+To manage your devices in the 3.x.x instance , upgrade the _wadmp_client_ Router App on your devices to version 3.0.0 using the 2.x.x instance.

 ![Gen2upgrade](../images/migration-gen2-gen3/gen2-upgrade-client.png)